MichalLytek/type-graphql/docs/authorization.md

   @Query()
   publicQuery(): MyObject {
     return {
-      publicField: "Some public data",
+      publicField: 'Some public data',
-      authorizedField: "Data for logged users only",
+      authorizedField: 'Data for logged users only',
-      adminField: "Top secret info for admin",
+      adminField: 'Top secret info for admin'
-    };
     }
+  }

   @Authorized()
   @Query()
   authedQuery(): string {
-    return "Authorized users only!";
+    return 'Authorized users only!'
   }

-  @Authorized("ADMIN", "MODERATOR")
+  @Authorized('ADMIN', 'MODERATOR')
   @Mutation()
   adminMutation(): string {
-    return "You are an admin/moderator, you can safely drop the database ;)";
+    return 'You are an admin/moderator, you can safely drop the database ;)' }
-  }
 }
 ```